 My challenge for you, while we still have time in 2016, is to take out those promises or resolutions you made at the beginning of the year.
 Or maybe you did not even do that this year, but you know down in your heart and soul, there have been things you have been putting off for many reasons.

 What has happened for me is that I am loving every minute of my time on the bike.
 I actually look forward to my rides and find the little challenges that I have set for myself are fairly easy to accomplish, so I feel like there is constant progress.

-My only regret is that I waited this long!!
-How many of you have felt that way about something you put off and then finally just did?
+My only regret, is that I waited this long!!
+How many of you have felt that way about something you put off and then finally just did it